mahmutazizoglu/get_next_line/README.md

   - saving the remainder.
 - Dynamic memory allocation is used for the buffer, returned line, and updated storage.
 - Memory is freed carefully to avoid leaks.

-## Bonus

-In the bonus version, the function can handle multiple file descriptors at the same time.
-This is usually done by storing a separate static stash for each file descriptor, so reading from one fd does not overwrite the state of another.

 ## Resources